Recovering the lost Archaeology of the Slieve Aughty Uplands

 Christy Cunniffe is employed as Community Archaeologist by the Heritage Office of Galway County Council.
 This role was formerly administered under the title of Field Monument Advisor, an initiative promoted and developed by the Heritage Council.
 The role of the Community Archaeologist is to create greater archaeological awareness of our collective archaeological heritage and to offer support and advice to communities and individuals engaged in preserving and researching this rich cultural legacy.

-The lecture will take place at the Harbour Hotel, Galway on Monday 11 September 2017 at 8:00pm.
-The event is free and all are welcome to attend.
+The lecture took place at the Harbour Hotel, Galway on Monday 11 September 2017 at 8:00pm.